 Because of this, wet food can sometimes become more of a staple rather than a treat during your cat’s golden years.

 If this is where you and your senior cat are headed, then you still have plenty of choices.

 Choose a senior wet cat food that features pure, whole food ingredients with appropriate vitamin and mineral supplementation.

 Like these brands for example!

 Royal Canin Feline Health Nutrition Aging 12+ Canned Cat Food

-This highly palatable, easy to chew senior cat food wet recipe features plenty of essential fatty acids plus glucosamine/chondroitin for joint support and reduced phosphorus content for kidney support.
+This highly palatable, easy to chew senior cat food* wet recipe features plenty of essential fatty acids.
+This is one of the best cat food for senior cats because it has glucosamine/chondroitin for joint support and reduced phosphorus content for kidney support.

 Cat owners say even their picky senior cats really like this food and it is easy for them to eat.